likeablegeek/ifc2/README.md

 * `successCallback` is the function to be executed after the connection has been established with Infinite Flight
 * `params` is an optional parameter which allows you to configure and control various aspects of the module, including:
+  * `callback` is a boolean value indicating if callback functions should be used to return values instead of the standard `ifc2` event model; default is `false`
+  * `infoCallback` is a function to use as callback when `ifc2` fetches certain default information during initialisation (such as livery); if this function is not provided when `callback` is true, it will default to an empty function that takes no action
   * `enableLog` is a boolean value to enable/disable logging in the Module; default is `false`
   * `loggingLevel` is an integer value for logging level in the module (2: INFO, 1: WARN, 0: ERROR); default is 0 (ERROR)
   * `host` is the IP address of a device running Infinite Flight to which you want to connect without polling for UDP broadcasts from Infinite Flight; if not set the module will wait for a UDP broadcast to determine which device to connect to